FaceTime Like A Pro (eBook)

 5. Enter your Passcode to finish the action.

-9. Disable RCS on Android device
+9. Turn Off RCS Chat Features on the Android Phone

 RCS (Rich Communications Services) is Google’s version of iMessage to counter the growing popularity of the service.
 Google aims to deliver a close-to-iMessage experience with read receipts, typing indicators, group messages, and more.